Hex Strategy Map — Turn-Based Strategy Toolkit for Godot 4.6+

 A downloadable Godot plugin

-Complete turn-based strategy toolkit for Godot 4.6+
+Complete hex toolkit for Godot 4.6+ — strategy, tactical RPGs, wargames

 See it in action — two playable demos, built entirely with the addon: